UPPS 07.04.02 - Posting/Distribution of Literature, Informational Booths & Banners on Campus

 UPPS No. 07.04.02

 Sometimes posting of literature may apply to campus expression.
-When necessary, please reference UPPS No. 07.04.05, Assembly Activities Involving Amplified Sound, Exhibits, and Erecting Symbolic Structures.
+When necessary, please reference UPPS No. 07.04.05, Assembly Activities Involving Amplified Sound, Exhibits, and Erecting Symbolic Structures, and UPPS No. 07.04.07, Demonstrations on University Property.

 Banners – larger signs, up to six feet in length and three feet in width.